 For example, Ned gave Jon Snow a wolf Ghost...just kidding...you don't have to buy a carnivourus mammal (or even a pony) for your kid.
 That said, Ned protected his children and teached them to be good and just...and that's something to aim for.

 Small children need parents who are there for them because early years have a significant impact on the child’s future.

-They lay the foundation for achieving higher education levels and economic status.
+Early years lay the foundation for achieving higher education levels and economic status.

 Having a caring dad figure is essential for a child’s well-being and success in life.